-Withington Girls’ School was founded in 1890 by a small group of eminent and far-sighted Manchester families who wanted the same educational opportunities available for their daughters as were already available to their sons.
-In keeping with the Founders’ wishes, the School has remained relatively small, with approximately 650 pupils; 90 in the Junior School (Years 3 – 6), 390 in the Senior School (Years 7 – 11) and 155 in the Sixth Form.
+Withington Girls’ School was founded in 1890 by a small group of eminent and far-sighted Manchester families who wanted the same educational opportunities to be available for their daughters as were already available to their sons.
+In keeping with the Founders’ wishes, the School has remained relatively small, with approximately 680 pupils; 135 in the Junior School (Years 3 – 6), 390 in the Senior School (Years 7 – 11) and 155 in the Sixth Form.
 The Head of Withington Girls’ School, Mrs Sarah Haslam, is a member of both the Girls’ Schools Association (GSA) and the Headmasters’ and Headmistresses’ Conference (HMC).

 Public examination results consistently place Withington amongst the top schools in the UK.
 In 2017, our pupils were awarded 92% grades A*, A or B at A Level and, at GCSE, 94% of all papers taken were awarded the top A* to A and 9 to 7 in the new numerical grades.
 Sixth Formers leave to study a wide range of degree courses at leading universities in the UK and overseas.
 The Sutton Trust reported in 2012 that Withington was the second most successful school (state or independent) in the country for placing students in the 30 most selective UK universities over the previous three years.
 Results in A-Level and GCSE examinations has seen Withington ranked in national league tables as the top girls’ independent school in the north of England.